Ronnoc0913/cs225_EC/README.md

 # Location of code
 All of the code files can be found in our code/ directory.

     1. To run the code, create a build directory within the code/ directory.

     2. CD into the build/ directory and run cmake ..

     3. After the cmake files are created, compile and run the code using make test && ./test

     4. Modify the test cases file in our src/ directory to modify and run whatever dataset you need

+The Final Presentation video can be accessed with an Illinois account through this GDrive link: https://drive.google.com/file/d/12Fh5npbetdY9RftflCrqeMPapYKH2kyZ/view?usp=sharing

+The Final Report can be found under documents, the datasets can be found in data and the test cases in tests.

 # Data
 We used six different test data sets for this algorithm.
 We used small, medium and large datasets.